These muscle building laws are made to make you bigger

 Get the Volume, Reps, and Weights Right

 You need to be clear about your goals before lifting weights.
 If your primary goal is to build strength you should lift heavier weights for fewer reps and do 5-6 sets of every exercise.
-On the other hand, if you want to build muscle, perform higher reps with lighter weights and keep the volume low.
+On the other hand, if you want to build muscle, perform higher reps with lighter weights and keep the volume moderate.

 Overtrain